apeir-n/voidscripts/README.md

 ```
 - i have a whole system
 - anyways, the subdirs are `ls`'ed and piped into dmenu to be selected
-- then the images in the subdirs are opened in nsxiv in thumbnail mode
+- then the images in the subdirs are opened in `nsxiv` in thumbnail mode
-- if an image is selected from nsxiv, it gets passed to the next script...
+- if an image is selected from `nsxiv`, it gets passed to the next script...

 paperplane
 - the same logic as `paper`, but it accepts the image as the first argument instead of choosing a random one